 It was noon when we reached Bekal fort.
 Wrong time & season – noon & summer – to visit Bekal.
-The place was almost deserted, with few people here and there.
+The place was almost deserted, with a few people here and there.
 After roaming around the fort – peeping into the (now closed) tunnel, observation tower – we went down to the beach.
-Sea in this part is a bit rough & not safe for getting into water as lot of rocks are there in the beach.
+Sea in this part is a bit rough & not safe for getting into water as a lot of rocks are there in the beach.

 Heat & the humidity was brutal.
 To add to the misery, I forgot to carry my hat that day.
-Just as we climbed our way back to the fort from beach, those two ladies selling cool drinks & soda appeared to us as angels.
-Gulped down couple of masala sodas & then headed towards our vehicle.
+Just as we climbed our way back to the fort from the beach, those two ladies selling cool drinks & soda appeared to us as angels.
+Gulped down a couple of masala sodas & then headed towards our vehicle.